paulOsinski/arenawarriors-prototype/README.md

 Each player gets a character, armor and equipment.

-### CARDS
+### Cards

 Each card has 5 different numerical 'pip' values.
 STATIC pips are MOON and SUN.
 DYNAMIC pips are SWIFT, STRONG and SORCEROUS.

-### TWO EXAMPLE CARDS
+### Two Example Cards

-  Card Name: ETTEN Level 1
+  Card Name: ETTEN
-  Pips:

   {
     MOON: 1,
     SUN: 0,
     SWIFT: 0,
     STRONG: 2,
-    SORCEROUS: 0,
+    SORCEROUS: 0
   };

 //

-  Card Name: CAVER'S RAIMENT Level 1
+  Card Name: CAVER'S RAIMENT
-  Pips

   {
     MOON: 0,
     SUN: 0,
     SWIFT: 1,
     STRONG: 0,
-    SORCEROUS: 0,
+    SORCEROUS: 0
   };

-### COMBAT
+### Combat

-All of these pip values are added to create a final power level, but before that power level is calculated, DYNAMIC pips cancel each other out.
+All of these pip values are added to create a FINAL POWER level, but before that power level is calculated, DYNAMIC pips cancel each other out.

   STRONG cancels SWIFT
   SWIFT cancels SORCEROUS